posted on: 13 December 2017

 Lily thapa delivered a speech highlighting how Tewa's Founder Rita Thapa has encouraged her to begin a carrier in the field of social work in her initial start of her carrier.
 For her Rita Thapa is not only an inspiration but as a teacher who showed her the footstep to follow.
 She illustrated how Tewa has been producing leaders through the volunteer program each year from the local communities.
 Similarly Saru Aryal Pradhan thanked Tewa for supporting women groups, she always believed in working together to achieve a goal that can bring changes at the societal level.
 She highlighted that being a donor of Tewa it gives her immense pleasure and satisfaction for supporting the women's group of Nepal and committed her confirmation to support Tewa till she lives in the world.

 The day awarded volunteers who contributed in supporting the volunteer program and Tewa's activities on regular basies on different award categories.
 The first was the Appreciation certificates to 7 volunteers on their significant contribution to programs of Tewa.
-Appreciations certificated were honored to Kuntala Dev Rai, Sabina Sinkemana, Manita Kayashta, Sachina Maharjan, Kamala Paheli, Shankti Upadhaya, Nisha Risal.
+Appreciations certificated were honored to Kuntala Devi Rai, Sabina Sinkemana, Manita Kayashta, Sachina Maharjan, Kamala Paheli, Shanti Upadhaya, Nisha Risal.
 Second award was the Birendra Shrestha Award that was honored to Susha Devkota Joshi for outstanding fundraising activity.
 Third was the Dr.Major Amir Thapa award was honored to volunteer Sharmila Joshi for her efforts in fundraising .

 Fourth award is Adhay Prasad Pradhan Award that was award to Sagun Shrestha for contribution in various activities and programs though out the years.
-Fifth award is the Bhaimaya Gurund Award awarded to Yasodha Khadka for strong leadership role in the community and actively engaged in Tewa's programs which are related to environment conservation.
+Fifth award is the Bhaimaya Gurung Award awarded to Yasodha Khadka for strong leadership role in the community and actively engaged in Tewa's programs which are related to environment conservation.

 Last was the Tewa Outstanding Award that was awarded to Manila Shrestha for continues engagement in various activities throughout the year.